erjosito/azure-networking-lab/README.md

 Note that you might have other sessions connected to this VM displayed by the `who` command, the one we are interested in is source-NATted to one of the VMSS instances, which is a consequence of the masquerading configuration discussed in previous labs.

+With this, we have exposed a TCP port to the public Internet, that traverses our NVAs and lands on a virtual machine in our hub and spoke deployment.

 ## Optional activity: Azure Firewall